-Qt is the cross-platform application framework that gives qt developers the ability to build better native applications on mobile, embedded and desktop devices more efficiently and design powerful user interfaces that will engage users.
-Qt is used across multiple industries including, industrial automation systems, enterprise applications, aerospace and defense, oil and gas, entertainment, in-vehicle infotainment, TV and set-top boxes, mobile and consumer devices.
+Qt is the cross-platform application framework that gives Qt developers the ability to build better native applications on mobile, embedded and desktop devices more efficiently and design powerful user interfaces that will engage users.
+Qt is used across multiple industries including, industrial automation systems, enterprise applications, medical, aerospace and defense, oil and gas, entertainment, in-vehicle infotainment, TV and set-top boxes, mobile and consumer devices.

 Qt’s intuitive C++ libraries, IDE and Qt Quick technologies enable developers to build fluid and high performance apps for multiple target devices – simply by reusing code.
 Qt includes:

 - A Modular Qt C++ Class Library: a rich set of application building blocks providing all the functionality needed to build advanced cross-platform applications

 - Qt Quick: a modern user interface (UI) technology that separates the declarative UI design from the underlying programming logic